What Will You Do All Day?

 Volunteering is what I’d recommend first if you don’t already have an idea of your own for how to give purpose to your new life overseas.

 For me, contributing in this way to your adopted community overseas can be the best possible form of purpose.
-I don’t get to do it as much as I should myself but have made finding more ways to give back in the local community where my Los Islotes community is located a priority agenda for this year.
+I don’t get to do it as much as I should myself but have made finding more ways to give back in the local community where my Los Islotes community is located a priority agenda this year.

-Now that I’ve built my own bar here at Los Islotes, I don’t want to risk making one of my bar stools a permanent perch.
+With my own bar in place at Los Islotes, I don’t want to risk making one of my bar stools a permanent perch.